Detailed description of Diesel Systems 1-2 Electronic Diesel control, diagnostics training seminar.

-After Shaun from Pascoe Automotive Ltd attended the DMS12 training seminar in Tauranga (25-Jul-07).
-Shaun wrote as comment in the evaluation form that as most value to him was: "All the course was of value"
+After Scott from Southern Institute of Technology (Invercargill) Automotive Department attended the DMS12 training seminar in Christchurch (14-Oct-09).
+Scott wrote as comment in the evaluation form that as most value to him was: "As always most interesting and informative thank you"

 This diagnostic course's content is very practical and can be used immediately with no special tools required other than a fast (25 MS/sec or more for CAN data bus diagnostics) and accurate dual channel scope.
 Our ATS Scopes will be available during the course, or you can bring your own.

 Pre requisite: From our experience we advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostic' 2 day training seminar, regardless achieved level through other training systems or experience!

 Successful completion of this course will result in gained knowledge and experience in

 The electronic controlled VP44 Diesel engine management systems.